 The national day of Azerbaijan is Independence Day, celebrated on 28 May, which commemorates the founding of the Democratic Republic of Azerbaijan in 1918.

-The President of Azerbaijan is elected for a five-year term.
-The President appoints the Prime Minister and the Council of Ministers (the Cabinet).
-The current President, Ilham Aliyev, took office in 2003.
+The President of Azerbaijan is elected for a seven-year term and has the power to appoint Vice Presidents, the Prime Minister and the Council of Ministers (the Cabinet).
+The current President, Ilham Aliyev, took office in 2003, succeeding his father, Heydar, who had been president since 1993.
 He was re-elected in October 2008 and again in October 2013 after a 2009 referendum approved a constitutional amendment to remove the two-term limit on presidential tenure.
+The 2016 constitutional referendum extended the presidential terms from five to seven years.
 The 2013 presidential elections were criticised by the Organisation for Security and Cooperation in Europe (OSCE) as being seriously flawed and undermined by limitations on freedoms of expression and association, intimidation of candidates and voters, and a restrictive media environment.

 The Azerbaijani Parliament comprises a unicameral National Assembly of 125 seats.
 Members serve five-year terms.
 Parliamentary elections were held on 1 November 2015.
 The ruling New Azerbaijan Party won 70 out of 125 seats.
-Mainstream opposition parties boycotted the elections, protesting the absence of a democractic environment.
-The OSCE did not send an election observation mission due to disagreements with the Government of Azerbaijan over proposed numbers of election observers.
-An Australian parliamentary delegation visited Azerbaijan from 27 October to 2 November as guests of the Azerbaijani Government, and observed the elections.
+Mainstream opposition parties boycotted the elections, protesting the absence of a democratic environment.
+The OSCE did not send an election observation mission due to disagreements with the Government of Azerbaijan over the proposed numbers of election observers.
+An Australian parliamentary delegation visited Azerbaijan as guests of the Azerbaijani Government, and observed the elections.

 Azerbaijan is a member of the United Nations (UN), the Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program and the Council of Europe.

 Australia recognised Azerbaijan's independence on 26 December 1991 after Azerbaijan re-gained independence from the Soviet Union.
+Australia and Azerbaijan established diplomatic relations in 1992.
 Australia’s Ambassador in Ankara has non-resident accreditation to Azerbaijan.
 Azerbaijan established an Embassy in Australia in June 2013.

-In the 2011 census, 450 people living in Australia claimed Azeri ancestry.
+In the 2016 census, 1036 people living in Australia claimed Azerbaijani ancestry.

 High level visits